NTURacingTeam/nturt_zephyr_common/_sources/notes/canopennode.rst.txt

    | error code | error register | error status bits | manufacturer-specific error code |
    +------------+----------------+------------------------------------------------------+

-CANopenNode also recognizes the first byte of manaufacturer-specific error code as ``Error status bits`` when receiving EMCY messages from other nodes.
+CANopenNode also recognizes the first byte of manufacturer-specific error code as error status bit when receiving EMCY messages from other nodes.
 The callback for receiving EMCY registered using :c:func:`CO_EM_initCallbackRx` has the prototype: